zephinzer/anna/README.md

 #### Audit
 An audit represents changes to any of the afore-mentioned entities and provides a way for verifying user claims.
 Audits are weakly linked (non-database integrity checked) to updates in user, profile and session information.

+## Support Endpoints

+### GET `/metrics`
+> Basic Auth protected
+Exposes the Prometheus metrics.

+### GET `/healthz`
+> This endpoint can be [configured using an environment variable](#health_check_endpoint) for customisation purposes

+Exposes a health-check for container orchestration systems to call.

+Returns `HTTP 200` with a JSON response body of `"ok"` when all is good.

+### GET `/readyz`
+> This endpoint can be [configured using an environment variable](#readiness_check_endpoint) for customisation purposes

+Exposes a readiness-check for container orchestration systems to call.
+We currently check for:

+- database configuration error
+- database client specification error
+- database connection error

+Returns `HTTP 200` with a JSON response body of `"ok"` when all is good.

+Returns `HTTP 500` with a JSON response body of all errors when something is wrong.

 ## RESTful Endpoints

 ### GET `/user`